 Dad’s easily the most competitive person I know.
 A few weeks earlier, we were leaving Eden Park after the footie, walking along Walters Rd, when one of us reckoned he could beat the other to the end of the street about 100 metres away.
 I had a metre start and held it, but I could hear Dad a step behind me, hissing like a kettle.
 I’m still ahead at halfway and glance around and he’s right there, right on my shoulder, eyes as wide as the sea.
-And I start laughing and perhaps 20 metres from the Sandringham Road intersection, he shoots past, sidestepping a cement truck on his way to the tape.
+I start laughing and perhaps 20 metres from the Sandringham Road intersection, he shoots past, sidestepping a cement truck on his way to the tape.
 This is what I’m up against.
 Of course we’ll have another set.

 The second set starts like the first.
 I pounce on a short ball of his, thump a heavily topspun approach to his backhand and rush to the net.
 His flat backhand down the line is his best shot and, really, I know it’s coming but I can’t cover it completely because, if I do, he’ll whip it back across court.
 So here I am thinking about all this and trying to second-guess him, only he scorches that ball past me down the line which is demoralising enough on its own without him intoning that the ball has gone by me “like a tracer bullet”.

 “Shut up!”
 I snap.
 I hate it when he starts commentating, thinking he’s on TV, replaying the point shot by tedious shot to anyone stupid enough to listen.
-It’s his thing.
+It’s just his thing.
 Another backhand snakes down the line.
 “Magnificent shot… magnificent!
 Like threading the needle.”
-Blah blah blah.
+Blah blah.

 And then something extraordinary happens.
 I know where he’s going to hit the ball before he does and the passing shots that were spitting past me are now sharply-angled volleys that he can’t reach.
 When I hit a drop shot from two metres behind the base-line — two metres! — and hit it so perfectly that the ball wafts over the net, drops, and he can’t even get to it on the third bounce, I hear the most glorious commentary ever from his lips.
-“Fuckin’ hell.”
-It’s only the third time I’ve ever heard him swear.
+“Fucking hell.”
+It’s only the third time I’ve heard him swear.

 We change ends.
 The third set.
 The deciding set.
-I’m thirsty as hell: I gulp some water down and feel his eyes trying to engage mine so I look up towards the sky, following an airliner as it floats past.
+I’m thirsty as hell: I gulp some water down and feel his eyes trying to engage mine and so I look up towards the sky, following an airliner as it floats past.
 Now he plays better — starts chipping and charging the net — and I start choking back my shots and hitting the ball long.
 He wins the first two games and the third goes to nine deuces except this time I hold my nerve, don’t start smacking the ball as hard as I can out of frustration and fear.
-I take the game, then the next, and the next.
+I take that game, then the next, and the next.
 Dad’s rattled.
 He’s on the rack.
 He asks: “Do you remember the game we played on your 18th birthday, my boy?
 What was the score that day?”

 “Don’t ask stupid rhetorical questions,” I say.
 “You know bloody well what the score was.”

-“Oh, yes.
-That’s right.
+“Oh, yes — that’s right.
 6–1 6–2 6–0.
 Eighteen games to 3.
 One game for every year of your age.”

 “Shut up.
 Serve.”

 Now it’s so dark I can hardly see him down the other end.
 It doesn’t matter — I break him again.
 4–2.
 Four games in a row.
 Usually my arm would start shaking so much that I could hardly hold the racquet.
 My hands would be sweaty and the grip would feel like soap.
-But not now.
-Not today.
+But not now, not today.
 Not this time.
 I’m going to serve-volley that old fool into the fence.